DAIAD/home-web/README.md

 * hbase.zookeeper.quorum: The HBASE zookeeper quorum expressed as a comma separated list of IP addresses or host names.

-Moreover, the application expects two tables in HBASE, namely swm and meter, for storing smart water meter and Amphiro device data.
-Each table has a single column family named m.
+Moreover, the application expects two tables in HBASE, namely `swm` and `meter`, for storing smart water meter and Amphiro device data.
+Each table has a single column family named `m`.
 The names of the tables and column family can be changed by the following parameters:

 * hbase.data.swm.table: The HBASE table for storing smart water meter data
 * hbase.data.amphiro.table: The HBASE table for storing Amphiro device data